Lyndsey Scott

-Lyndsey Scott is an American Supermodel, software developer, and actress.
-She was the first African American to sign an exclusive runway contract with Calvin Klein and has worked for brands such as Gucci, Prada, and Victoria's Secret.
-She writes mobile apps for iOS devices.
+Lyndsey Scott is an American model and iOS mobile app software developer.
+She was the first African American to sign an exclusive runway contract with Calvin Klein, and has worked for Gucci, Prada, and Victoria's Secret.

+Besides modeling, Scott writes mobile apps for iOS devices, and mentors young women in computer programming.
+She has been credited for challenging the stereotypes about models and computer programmers.

 Early life

-Lyndsey Scott grew up in West Orange, New Jersey, as the eldest of four children.
+Lyndsey Scott was born in 1984, and grew up in West Orange, New Jersey, as the eldest of four children.
 Her father founded a home healthcare company after having been a programmer for the National Security Agency.
 She practiced martial arts beginning at age nine, and earned a black belt in Taekwondo.

-Scott endured bullying while growing up.
-She reported being the only Black person in her first three years at Newark Academy, her New Jersey preparatory high school, and so thin – "I was maybe 80lb and 5ft 8in." – peers called her a "monster".
-She stated students would invite, then uninvite her from parties, and tell her she couldn't sit with them in the dining room.
+Scott was bullied as a teenager.
+She reported she was the only Black person for three years at Newark Academy, the New Jersey preparatory high school she attended, and so thin – 5 ft 8 in and 80 lb – that she was called a "monster".
+She states peers would invite then uninvite her from parties, and tell her she couldn't sit with them in the dining room.
 "It got so bad in high school I couldn't even look people in the face.
 I would hide out in school so I wouldn't have to eat lunch in the cafeteria or see people in between classes."

-Scott attended Amherst College, where she studied theatre, economics, and physics, before taking computer science.
-She also ran and did high jump for the Amherst track and field team, earning All-America status for the 400 meter dash.
-She graduated from Amherst College in 2006 with a joint degree in theatre and computer science.
+Scott studied theatre, economics, and physics at Amherst College, before taking computer science.
+She ran and did high jump for the Amherst track and field team, earning All-America status for the 400 meter dash.
+In 2006, she graduated from undergrad with a joint degree in theatre and computer science.